josefa-dania/liquidetherbg/README.md

 # liquidetherbg
-LIQUID ETHER background using html , css and js. performed using pressure, mouse pointer movement and gradient colour production
+LIQUID ETHER background using html , css, js and json files.uses vite and is achieved using pressure, mouse pointer movement and gradient colour production.